ManageIQ/more_core_extensions/README.md

 * core_ext/class/hierarchy.rb
   * `#hierarchy` - Returns a tree-like Hash structure of all descendants.
   * `#lineage` - Returns an Array of all superclasses.
+  * `#leaf_subclasses` - Returns an Array of all descendants which have no subclasses.

 #### Hash